 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > Wireless > WPS, locate the WPS Settings section and select 2.4GHz or 5GHz according to your needs.
+Go to Advanced > Wireless > WPS page.

-- 3. Make sure the Enable WPS is turned on, and then click Connect. - 4.
+- Click Start WPS on the page. - 4.
 Press the WPS button of the client device directly. - 5.
 The WPS LED of the router flashes for about 2 minutes during the WPS process. - 6.
 When the WPS LED is on, the client device has successfully connected to the router.

-12. 7.
-3. Method 3: Enter the router's PIN on your client device
+Method 3: Enter the router's PIN on your client device